The Ilford & West Essex Model Railway Club was formed in 1930 and is one of

 the oldest model railway clubs in the UK -

-only The Model Railway Club and the
+only a handful of clubs such as The Model Railway Club and the

 Wimbledon Model Railway Club and the

 Manchester Model Railway Society are known to have a longer history.

 It all began back in 1930, when a young gentleman by the name of Ronnie Riddle (front right)

 advertised for like-minded railway modellers to attend a meeting in Ilford.

 The response was encouraging and the seeds of the Ilford & District Model Railway Club were sown.

 Then, in February 1935, the West Essex Model Railway club (which had formed three years earlier)

 and the Ilford & District were amalgamated to form Ilford & West Essex Model Railway Club.